Asian Languages and Literature

 The Turrell V. Wylie Memorial Scholarship was awarded this year to two graduate students in Chinese.
 Nick Williams was presented the award by Professor David Knechtges; and Dr. Andy Chin was introduced by Professor Anne Yue-Hashimoto.

 After the Graduation and Awards Ceremony officially concluded; graduates, faculty and guests enjoyed refreshments.
-For pictures of the Reception, please click on the images below.
+To view photos from the event in an album, visit our Flickr page.